wkaisertexas/wkaisertexas.github.io/src/content/blog/isef-analysis.md

 ![Tree plot of countries participating in the International Science and Engineering Fair](https://media.licdn.com/dms/image/D5612AQEw7RMcv82C4g/article-inline_image-shrink_1500_2232/0/1684604190570?e=1692835200&v=beta&t=6xSS6EQh99SB7EEbPR_GMPC9B1Q9aUUHXolk3JyVmxY)

-Depite being an International Fair, the USA is significantly overrepresented.
+Despite being an International Fair, the USA is significantly overrepresented.

 Of the states represented, Florida sends the greatest number of projects at 10%.
 However, states send a representative distribution to ISEF.